rabaur/ebdwebsite.github.io/final_project.md

 * Is there another design that could have achieved better performance?
 If so, generate it and redo the analysis.

 ## Part 5: Presenting your findings
-* Each group will have 25 minutes to present the project to external guests, the ED team and healthcare architects.
+* Each student/group will have 25 minutes to present the project to external guests, the ED team and healthcare architects.
 * You can present the project in any way you find useful, from a presentation to a video.

 the final date of the presentations will be set in collaboration with students (we will send you a Doodle).